|The adventure begins. The first cleared bed.|

 And no way will we.

 In the first post on this blog I said I wanted blackberries.
-And now we have them - growing on a bank on the other side of the wall; and they are reachable - hurray!
-But it's a bit odd.
-I've had to clip them back to their boundary.
-But the balance is good.
-We will be able to lean over for the fruit when it's ripe but there's no bramble patch to clear.
+And now we have them - growing on a bank on the other side of the boundary wall.
+And reachable.
+I've had to clip them back and we'll need to lean over for the fruit when it's ripe but there's no bramble patch to clear.
+Hurray!

 There's no bind weed either.
 No nettles.
 The soil is black and fine.
 The grasses can be dug out without too much trouble.